 Put larger containers and bins on the floor.
 For added protection against rust, moisture and dust, elevate them on pallets.
 Stack smaller containers on top of larger ones or invest in some shelving for smaller hand and power tools.

-Whether you are an experienced qualified contractor or an enthusiastic DIY weekend warrior, you probably have more tools than available space to safely store them.
-Having all those drills, power saws, sanding machines and other bulky equipment cluttering up your valuable space most likely makes you feel depressed and less keen to use them, so why not consider storing them in a climate-controlled storage unit?
+Whether you are an experienced, qualified contractor or an enthusiastic DIY weekend warrior, you probably have more tools than available space to store them safely.
+Having all those drills, power saws, sanding machines and other bulky equipment cluttering up your valuable space most likely makes you feel depressed and less keen to use them, so why not consider storing them in a self storage unit?

 U Store It has storage facilities throughout Ireland.
 Placing your tools in a self-storage unit will keep them secure and away from children and frees up useful space in your home for other items.